Women of different ethnicity

 Back to Top

-Evidence1 suggests that oxidative stress caused by reactive oxygen and nitrogen plays a critical role in the development of various skin disorders.
-The molecular features of quercetin make it a potent scavenger of reactive oxygen species (ROS) and reactive nitrogen species (RNS).* Quercetin’s ability to quench free radicals and support the cutaneous antioxidant defense system makes it a preferred choice for extensive skin care and therapeutic applications.*
+Evidence suggests that the oxidative stress caused by reactive oxygen and nitrogen species plays a critical role in the development of various adverse skin disorders.1 The molecular characteristics of quercetin make it a potent scavenger of these reactive oxygen species (ROS) and reactive nitrogen species (RNS).* Quercetin’s ability to quench free radicals and support the skin’s cutaneous antioxidant defense system makes quercetin a preferred choice for extensive skin care applications.*

 The potential benefits quercetin offers for skin health can be condensed into two main functions: protection and restoration.*